chain4travel/wrapped-camino/docs/index.md

 in return.
 Conversely, WCAM tokens can be redeemed (burned) in exchange for their equivalent value in native CAM.

-_ERC20 token that represents wrapped CAM.
-Users can deposit native CAM and receive WCAM tokens, which can be redeemed (burned) in exchange for native CAM.
-Also includes additional logic to prevent WCAM tokens from being transferred directly to the WCAM contract itself._
+_Also includes additional logic to prevent WCAM tokens from being transferred directly to the WCAM contract itself._

 ### Deposit